saewoonam/ble_adv_covid/README.md

 1. Cryptographic code for calculting RPI
 2. Real time clock for crypto

+##  Remaining minor issues
+1. The program won't run on the feather unless it is run from the IDE with the serial monitor on to see the print statements...
+Not sure why...
+Probably a funny setting somewhere
+2. Figure out how to port this to the nRF52840 Dongle from Nordic Semiconductors
+3. Fix the "Flag" field of the advertised message...
+It is not sending the correct value right now.

 ##  Requirements
 1. Hardware: Adafruit nRF52840
 2. Libraries: nRF52 Adafruit arduino library